umd-mith/mithgrid/README.md

 MITHgrid
 ========

-MITHgrid is a JavaScript framework for building browser-based applications composed of a small core and a set of plugins.
+MITHgrid is a JavaScript framework for building data-oriented, event-driven browser applications..

 What you need to use MITHgrid
 -----------------------------